Philwork31/flexibility_platform_eu-sysflex/README.md

 # EU-SysFlex - Flexibility Platform

-> Flexibility platform for EU-SysFlex project
+> Here, the source code of the Flexibility platform developped as part of the EU-SysFlex project is hosted.
+> This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 773505.

 ## Build Setup